Wicked Good Cupcakes: History

-Wicked Good Cupcakes was formed by mother and daughter Tracey Noonan and Danielle Descroches.
+Wicked Good Cupcakes was formed by mother and daughter Tracey Noonan and Danielle Desroches.
 After taking a cake decorating class, they began posting photos of their baking online.
 Friends and family requested the product and Noonan and Descroches put the cupcakes in a jar in order to ship them.
 The company opened a store in 2011 in Cohasset.

 In 2011, someone with a Wicked Good Cupcake was stopped by the TSA in Boston.
 The cupcake was confiscated due to the icing being considered more than the 3-ounce limit for liquids.
 The incident sparked an increase in sales and publicity for the company.

 Wicked Good Cupcakes appeared on Season 4 of Shark Tank where it received an investment from Kevin O'Leary of $75,000 in exchange for royalties.
-O'Leary received $1 for every cupcake sold until his investment was repaid, and then $.45 for every cupcake thereafter.
+O'Leary received $1 for every cupcake sold until his investment was repaid, and then $0.45 for every cupcake thereafter.

-In 2021, Wicked Good Cupcakes joined the Hickory Farms family of gourmet food gifts.
-Wicked Good Cupcakes gained popularity after appearing on ABC’s Shark Tank in 2013.
+In 2021, Wicked Good Cupcakes was purchased by the Hickory Farms family of gourmet food gifts.